-Fun Extras for The Little House!
+Fun Activities to go along with The Little House!

-1. Take a Neighborhood Stroll
+1. Take a Walk through Your Neighborhood

 Walk through your neighborhood and note the different kinds of houses in it.
 Or, go to another neighborhood and compare those houses to the ones in your own neighborhood!

-2. Draw a House!
+2. Draw a House

 It could be your own or a house you dream up for yourself!
 Try townhouses, cute cottages, or even a treehouse would work!